 - Get help and advice if you need it; the extra impact your advertising has will justify the cost.

-- Identify publications and other media that reach your target clients.
+- Identify where you can reach your target clients.

 - Time your ads for when potential clients will be most receptive.